a00908270/masterthesis/thesis.md

 Due to the fact that neural network training requires a lot of computing power, the main requirement is to design an architecture that can be executed in the cloud or on-site cluster hardware.

 To enable developers to extend the application, it is designed as a platform that is open-sourced and documented.
-An easy setup on a local computer and small micro-services with a clear structure and manageable code base make it easier to get acquainted with the architecture.
+The easy setup on local computers and the micro-services, that feature a clear structure and manageable code base, make it easier to get acquainted with the architecture.

 The neural network platform should also offer a way to be extended or used by external applications and services, therefore a documented RESTful webservice is provided, that can be consumed by various clients.